-Status and potential to increase resource efficiency in the Alpine area:
+Status and potential for resource efficiency increase in the Alpine area

 For a comprehensive picture, the data availability for resource efficiency on the regional level needs to be improved.
-Therefore, this chapter concentrates mainly on two Alpine specific resources, namely water and wood.
+Therefore, this chapter concentrates mainly on two specific Alpine resources, namely water and wood.
 In general, all Alpine countries increased their resource productivity from 2005-2014.
-In the same timeframe, absolute domestic material consumption has been decreasing in almost all Alpine countries.
+In the same timeframe, absolute domestic material consumption decreased in almost all Alpine countries.

-One especially relevant resource in the Alpine region is water.
-Climate change exacerbates existing water challenges, due to more likely regional and seasonal water scarcity within the Alps and in the lowlands.
+One especially relevant resource in the Alpine area is water.
+Climate change exacerbates existing water challenges due to more likely regional and seasonal water scarcity within the Alps and in the lowlands.
 This increases the need for a sustainable Alpine water management and climate change adaptation measures.
-Occasional local conflicts among water users and negative ecological challenges may concern the full range of water uses - from irrigation purposes, the production of artificial snow, and drinking water supply in times of touristic high seasons to natural low water availability in winter or periods of occasional droughts in summer.
-In the southern part of the Alps, this needs special consideration, also because of climate change.
+Occasional local conflicts among water users and negative ecological challenges concern the full range of water uses - from irrigation, the production of artificial snow, and drinking water supply in times of touristic high seasons to natural low water availability in winter or periods of occasional droughts in summer.
+In the southern part of the Alps, this requires special attention, also because of climate change.

-The second resource with special relevance for the Alpine region is wood.
-A more sustainable forest management can improve the production of wood due to a higher wood mobilisation, and create increasing supply of other ecosystem services, such as CO2 sequestration, soil protection, natural hazard protection, recreation, landscape and biodiversity.
-Room for increased wood mobilisation has been identified especially in the southern part of the Alpine region.
+The second resource with special relevance for the Alpine area is wood.
+A more sustainable forest management can improve the production of wood based on a higher wood mobilisation and create increasing supply of other ecosystem services, such as CO2 sequestration, soil protection, natural hazard protection, recreation, landscape and biodiversity.
+A potential for increased wood mobilisation has been identified especially in the southern part of the Alpine area.
 Moreover, wood can be used as an alternative renewable resource, e.g. in the construction sector.

-Businesses can benefit from resource efficiency in at least two ways: a reduction of input costs, which makes them more competitive and by reducing their ecological footprints, thus acknowledging their corporate responsibility.
-Therefore, a continuous increase in resource efficiency will make specific sectors of Alpine economy not only more green but also more competitive.
-Business solutions to increase resource efficiency contain technological innovations, the increased use of renewable resources and materials, as well as sustainable management concepts.
+Businesses can benefit from resource efficiency in at least two ways: a reduction of input costs, which makes them more competitive, and by reducing their ecological footprints, thus acknowledging their corporate responsibility.
+Therefore, a continuous increase in resource efficiency will make specific sectors of the Alpine economy not only more green but also more competitive.
+Business solutions to increase resource efficiency comprise technological innovations, the increased use of renewable resources and materials, as well as sustainable management concepts.

-3.2 Land use changes
+3.2 LAND USE CHANGES

-Across Europe, artificial surfaces10 respectively settlement and infrastructure areas are increasing steadily, mainly at the expense of agricultural areas and, to a lesser extent of forests and other (semi-) natural areas.
-This process is more or less irreversible, developed areas are no longer available for agriculture, forestry and other non-urban land uses.
+Across Europe, artificial surfaces11, i.e. settlement and infrastructure areas, are growing steadily, mainly at the expense of agricultural areas and, to a lesser extent, of forests and other (semi) natural areas.
+This process is more or less irreversible.
+Developed areas are no longer available for agriculture, forestry and other non-urban land uses.
 The type of land use has fundamental consequences for the environment, especially on landscape aesthetics, biodiversity, soils, hydrology and local climate.
-Artificial areas are often causing further environmental impacts, in general additional emission of air pollution from transport, housing and production on these settlement and infrastructure surfaces, an increase of run-off of precipitation and a decline of infiltration to groundwater tables.
-These effects are economically relevant as they lead to external costs which are often not considered.
+Artificial areas often cause further environmental impacts, predominantly additional emission of air pollution from transport, housing and production on these settlement and infrastructure surfaces, an increase of run-off of precipitation and a decline of infiltration to groundwater tables.
+These effects are economically relevant as they lead to external costs that are often not considered.